erikdubois/Aureola/README.md

 # Aureola

-A collection of conky's I like.
+A collection of conky's I made myself and conky's I like that were shared with the community.

-These conky's configuration files follow the LUA syntax as mentioned on the website for version 1.10 and later versions.
+These conky's configuration files follow the LUA syntax as mentioned on the conky website for version 1.10 and later versions.

-They will be first tested and made on Linux Mint and then tested on other Os's.
+Conky's are will be first tested and made on Linux Mint and then tested on other Os's.

+# Installation of conky

+To be added at a later date.

+# Installation of Aureola conky collection

+To be added at a later date.

 A little script is present to copy the config file to the right location and copy the autostart for conky.

+# OVERVIEW OF THE CURRENT COLLECTION

 # Aureola - sys-info-willemo